Instabilities of heavy magnons in an anisotropic magnet

-Surprisingly, a qualitatively different phenomenon occurs for $\mu_0H\!=\!3$~T, Fig.~\ref{fig3}(A).
-While our GNSLW calculations predict strong decay for excitations at the bottom of the $E_4$ band, no visible broadening is observed in the experimental results of Fig.~\ref{fig2}(B).
-Instead, the putative unstable branch lies proximate to the previously discussed four-magnon bound-state.
-Including this distinct quasiparticle in our GNLSW calculations is impractical as it requires to sum ladder diagrams to infinite order in a perturbative loop expansion.
+Surprisingly, a qualitatively different phenomenon occurs for $\mu_0H\!=\!3$~T, Fig.~\ref{fig3}a.
+While our GNSLW calculations predict strong decay for excitations at the bottom of the $E_4$ band, no visible broadening is observed in the experimental results of Fig.~\ref{fig2}b-c.
+Instead, the putative unstable branch lies proximate to the 4MBS excitation discussed previously.
+Including this composite quasiparticle in our GNLSW calculations is impractical as it requires to sum ladder diagrams to infinite order in a perturbative loop expansion.
 We avoid this problem by performing an exact diagonalization (ED) of the SU(3) spin-wave Hamiltonian at quartic order on a finite lattice.
-Truncating the Hilbert space to only include up to two Bogoliubov quasiparticles allows to reach adequate system sizes (see Materials and Methods).
-The quartic terms are essential to the formation of four-magnon bound-states.
-Results without and with these interactions, Fig.~\ref{fig3}(C), explain the strong suppression of decays observed in our experiments as stemming from the finite probability of decay products to form a four-magnon bound-state instead of propagating independently in the system, Fig.~\ref{fig3}(D).
-At the microscopic level, this highly unusual non-perturbative phenomenon comes from the unique combination of heavy quasi-particles, attractive (ferromagnetic) interaction at short distances, and spin-non-conserving terms.
+Truncating the Hilbert space to only include up to two (free or bound) composite quasiparticles allows to reach adequate system sizes (see Materials and Methods).
+The quartic term is essential to form a 4MBS from the continuum of two free SIBSs.
+Results without and with quartic vertices, Fig.~\ref{fig3}c, explain the strong suppression of decays observed in our experiments as stemming from the finite probability of decay products to form a 4MBS instead of propagating independently in the system.
+At the microscopic level, this non-perturbative phenomenon, which we observe and understand for the first time, comes from the unique interplay between heavy SIBS quasiparticles, attractive (ferromagnetic) interaction at short distances, and spin-non-conserving terms.